-It's to be noted that the analyses performed in this study assumes that the "Deep" technology would be installed on all new wind turbines.
+It's to be noted that the analyses performed in this study assume that the "Deep" technology would be installed on all new wind turbines.
 The other 2 technologies considered (25 m/s direct cut-off and "Moderate type") would lead to additional violations of the validation criteria during storm events.
-In particular, the DTU analysis has shown that for the regular 25 m/s direct cut-off in the 4.4 GW scenarios, > 2 GW down-ramps in 15 minutes time are seen in the simulations a few times over the 37 years, while this is not the case with HWS technologies.
+In particular, the DTU analysis has shown that for the regular 25 m/s direct cut-off in the 4.4 GW scenarios, down-ramps of more than 2 GW in 15 minutes are seen in the simulations a few times over the 37 years, while this is not the case with HWS technologies.
 In addition, the "Deep" type shows a reduction of downward ramping events compared to the "Moderate" type.